 With the collapse of Breton Wood system of exchange rate in 1973, emphasis of the monetary authorities shifted from fixed exchange regime to market driven exchange system.
 The policy of free float advocated by market system led credence to exchange rate variation, with its attendant effects on economic growth (Ajibola, Udoette, Omotosho & Muhammad, 2015).

 Exchange rate is the number of basket of a country's currency trade in another currency.
 The strength of the country's currency is determined by how much it is exchanged.
 Therefore, it becomes pertinent to any economy desirous in achieving sustainable economic growth and development (Ahmed & Zarma, 1997).

-Exchange rate appreciation or depreciation mainly occur due to changes in demand and supply of currencies between countries, level of economic

-Nnabu Bernard Eze, Department of economics, Ebonyi State University, P.M.B., 053, Abakaliki Awoke Augustina Nnenna, Department of Arts and Social Science Education, Ebonyi State University, 053 Abakaliki growth, prevailing trade balances, magnitude of country's foreign reserve, inflation levels, public debt profile, unemployment.
+Exchange rate appreciation or depreciation mainly occur due to changes in demand and supply of currencies between countries, level of economic growth, prevailing trade balances, magnitude of country's foreign reserve, inflation levels, public debt profile, unemployment.
 Appreciation of exchange rate undermines the behaviour of these macroeconomic variables.
-The appreciation of exchange rate over time makes country's products in the international market less competitive, leading to large scale importation, export decimal, decrease in the foreign reserves and economic growth, fall in investment and rise in unemplovment. exchange However. rate depreciation invariably leads to improvement on macroeconomic variables.
+The appreciation of exchange rate over time makes country's products in the international market less competitive, leading to large scale importation, export decimal, decrease in the foreign reserves and economic growth, fall in investment and unemployment. exchange However. rate depreciation invariably leads to improvement on macroeconomic variables.
 If exchange rate depreciates, it increases competitiveness of country's product in the international market, leading to increased exportation and economic growth, reduced importation and increased foreign reserves, increase in foreign capital inflow and rise in inflation.
 The increase in exports due to depreciation will boost domestic investment and production which will invariably lead to rise in employment creation.